 It’s 2006.
-I’ve developed a pretty good regional reputation helping entrepreneurs who have become trapped by their business, to get un-trapped and then scale – but my wife’s sudden illness has blindsided me.
+I’ve developed a pretty good regional reputation helping law firm owners who have become trapped by their business, to get un-trapped and then scale – but my wife’s sudden illness has blindsided me.

 I can’t function.
 I’m falling apart.
 All because inexplicably, immaturely, and quite stupidly I failed to follow my own (excellent) advice about building a business that works for you.

 My wife is in severe pain and can’t get out of bed.